[Solved] Partial read of a POST'ed body with con->mode set to the plug-in ID returns unintentional 200 status

 lighttpd does not start processing a request with the request handlers until after it receives a complete set of HTTP request headers.
 However, lighttpd does not wait for the request body before starting to process the request, and that is done intentionally.
 The request body can arrive asynchronously, some time later.

 The subrequest handler is the only place in lighttpd where you should handle the HTTP request body as that is the place designed to be called back.
 Other handlers are intended to adjust the request based on the HTTP request headers, and to potentially choose which subrequest handler gets to handle the request.

 The naming of the handlers is historical, and well before lighttpd supported asynchronous receipt of the HTTP request body.
 The subrequest handler is the "handler".
 The "subrequest_start" is intended to be the last chance to pick a handler and do any one-time setup for the handler.
 The other hooks, including subrequest_start, are to manipulate or make decisions based on the HTTP request headers.

-RE: Partial read of a POST'ed body with con->mode set to the plug-in ID returns unintentional 200 status - Added by AndreM2 12 months ago
+RE: Partial read of a POST'ed body with con->mode set to the plug-in ID returns unintentional 200 status - Added by AndreM2 over 1 year ago

 Looks like I found the right place then.
 I did a bunch of tests sending request body fragments with a delay and it worked well, but I wanted to confirm this is the intended behavior.
 Thanks for a very detailed description.